Mexican Pinguicula (P. cyclosecta) — Tissue-Cultured, Seller’s Choice

 Check us out on social media - we're on Tiktok, Instagram, & Facebook @biteandbloombotanicals

-Mexican Pinguicula Butterwort "Cyclosecta" Tissue Culture Plantlet
+Mexican Pinguicula Butterwort Cyclosecta Tissue Culture Plant Seller's Choice

 (General guidelines – NOT a one-size-fits-all!
 Every species (and even cultivar) can have slightly different needs.
 Always research your specific plant’s adult care requirements.)